apollographql/graphql-subscriptions/README.md

 pubsub.publish(SOMETHING_CHANGED_TOPIC, { somethingChanged: { id: "123" }});
 ```

+> Note that the default PubSub implementation is intended for demo purposes.
+It only works if you have a single instance of your server and doesn't scale beyond a couple of connections.
+> For production usage you'll want to use one of the [PubSub implementations](#pubsub-implementations) backed by an external store. (e.g. Redis)

 ### Filters

 When publishing data to subscribers, we need to make sure that each subscribers get only the data it need.